 This leaves room for those who want to preserve the sense of wonder in their books.
 I see a continuum, or a scale, measuring how authors use their magic.
 On one side of the continuum, we have books where the magic is included in order to establish a sense of wonder and give the setting a fantastical feel.
 Books that focus on this use of magic tend to want to indicate that men are a small, small part of the eternal and mystical workings of the universe.
 This gives the reader a sense of tension as they’re never certain what dangers—or wonders—the characters will encounter.
 Indeed, the characters themselves never truly know what can happen and what can’t.

 I call this a “Soft Magic” system, and it has a long, established tradition in fantasy.
 I would argue that Tolkien himself is on this side of the continuum.
 In his books, you rarely understand the capabilities of Wizards and their ilk.
 You, instead, spend your time identifying with the hobbits, who feel that they’ve been thrown into something much larger, and more dangerous, than themselves.
-By holding back laws and rules of magic, Tolkien makes us feel that this world is fast, and that there are unimaginable powers surging and moving beyond our sight.
+By holding back laws and rules of magic, Tolkien makes us feel that this world is vast, and that there are unimaginable powers surging and moving beyond our sight.

 However, there is something you have to understand about writing on this side of the continuum.
 The really good writers of soft magic systems very, very rarely use their magic to solve problems in their books.
 Magic creates problems, then people solve those problems on their own without much magic.
 (George R. R. Martin’s “A Song of Fire and Ice” uses this paradigm quite effectively.)